Welcome to today's edition of the Rush 24-7 podcast.

 The upshot is that policing takes the back seat to paper pushing.

-because in black communities is where three-year-old children are getting shot to death in drive-by shootings.
+They compare it to population data and conclude that the police are racist because inevitably the police will be making more pedestrian stops of blacks if they are trying to save lives because in black communities is where three-year-old children are getting shot to death in drive-by shootings.

 So they declare the police department racist and then make them fill out endless forms of data.

-They take officers off the beat in order to meet the Justice Department's paper pushing requirements.
+They take officers off the beat in order to meet the Justice Department's paper-pushing requirements.

-Uh the Obama administration is now pushing a concept of implicit bias training on officers across the country.
+The Obama administration is now pushing a concept of implicit bias training on officers across the country.

 This is complete folly.